What's That Sound? 6 Noises Your Body Makes And What They Mean

 - Hiccups are the result of your diaphragm contracting involuntarily

 The human body really is an enigma, especially when it comes to the symphony of sounds it makes.
-Now and again, at unanticipated moments, our body can make all kinds of weird and abnormal sounds.
+Now and again, at unanticipated moments, the body can make all kinds of weird and abnormal sounds.
 Every little snap, crackle and burp your body makes may leave you feeling confused and embarrassed.
 Don't worry!
 It's not just you.
 But, it is important to listen to your body and realize that these sounds are being made for a reason.
 Some are normal, some aren't.
 So, what's that sound?

 Also read: Is Your Knee Making Cracking Sounds?
 Could Be Osteoarthritis